 Green hydrogen production from renewable energy sources such as wind and solar using water electrolysis technologies is expected to be at the heart of the energy transformation required to meet net-zero issues.
 Furthermore, water electrolysis is a well-established electromechanical technology for the creation of green hydrogen that must be widely used in order to reduce production costs while maintaining high efficiency.
 In order to manufacture viable, sustainable hydrogen and fulfil the worldwide net-zero challenge, important upgrades and technologies are necessary.
-Iraq youthful population and direct government will to attain zero emissions provide a chance for the growth of a hydrogen-based economy.
+The country youthful population and direct government will to attain zero emissions provide a chance for the growth of a hydrogen-based economy.
 In accordance with the country energy strategy for 2020–2035, the following are potential green hydrogen applications:

-Mobility is a vital sector that connects population and commercial centres throughout the cities; it includes road, air [55].
+Mobility is a vital sector that connects population and commercial centres throughout the cities; it includes road, air [69].
 Through its modernization programme for government-owned vehicles, the government is now making the transportation system less polluting by switching to more environmentally friendly forms of public transportation.
-Currently, the government is reducing emissions in the transportation sector by adopting more sustainable means of public transportation into its regulated utility vehicle development programme [56], 57, 58].
-In keeping with the administration intention to promote green hydrogen production in Iraq [59, 60].
-Green hydrogen may be used to create power for fuel cell vehicles [61, 62, 63].
-Due to its low weight and high energy content, hydrogen would reduce the quantity of fuel necessary to raise an aircraft at the commencement of a flight and increase the distance an aircraft could go without refuelling [64, 65].
-Furthermore, green hydrogen is a viable solution for the marine sector since its distribution network paths emit much less carbon dioxide than traditional fuels, including such heavy petroleum oils [66].
+Currently, the government is reducing emissions in the transportation sector by adopting more sustainable means of public transportation into its regulated utility vehicle development programme [70].
+In keeping with the administration intention to promote green hydrogen production, green hydrogen may be used to create power for fuel cell vehicles [71].
+Due to its low weight and high energy content, hydrogen would reduce the quantity of fuel necessary to raise an aircraft at the commencement of a flight and increase the distance an aircraft could go without refuelling [72].
+Furthermore, green hydrogen is a viable solution for the marine sector since its distribution network paths emit much less carbon dioxide than traditional fuels, including such heavy petroleum oils [73].

 The inconsistent electrical supply and poor energy infrastructure used by residents on the country.
 In addition, the considerations related to the three distinct domestic uses.
 More over half of the respondents either agreed or strongly agreed that they would be content to utilise hydrogen for home heating, hot heating water, and cooking.
-Regression analysis studies were conducted to determine the factors that are associated with each of the applications [67-70].
+Regression analysis studies were conducted to determine the factors that are associated with each of the applications [74].
 As was the case with prior models, each dependent variable, including cooking, space heating, and hot heating water, was regressed against the 10 components.
 All three forms of use were connected with both health and environmental advantages.
 Individuals are more likely to accept the replacement of natural gas with 90% hydrogen in existing gas networks as a result of more subtleties in their approve for hydrogen during cooking.
-In the case of space heating and water heating, meanwhile, they are more likely to approve a 12% hydrogen mix in existing natural gas networks [71, 72].
+In the case of space heating and water heating, meanwhile, they are more likely to approve a 12% hydrogen mix in existing natural gas networks [75, 76].
 In addition, individuals are more inclined to accept hydrogen generated from fossil fuels as an intermediate step.